 5 Professional Standards and University Procedures

-All personnel of Tarleton State University shall conform in every respect to the laws of the State of Texas relative to their employment.
+All Tarleton State University personnel will conform in every respect to the laws of the State of Texas relative to their employment.
 Each employee must understand the Standards of Conduct of State Officers and Employees adopted by the Legislature of Texas as outlined below.
 (Government Code, Chapter 572, Section 051)

 A state officer or employee should not: